Debadatta/fedex/Readme.md

 ```

 Fedex provides multiple total values; `total_net_charge` is the final amount you are looking for.
 surcharges can be manipulated in `surcharges`.
-If you passe insured value in fedex rate, then you will get a response in surcharges for INSURED_VALUE, so you can manage the insured value surcharges.
+If you will pass insured value in fedex rate, then you will get a response in surcharges for INSURED_VALUE, so you can manage the insured value surcharges.

 :transit_time will be the expected delivery time in rate method .